lars-ctf/writeup-gpn21/what-the-flag.md

 We found the comment
 `<!-- TODO prevent google from leaking our source code -->` in the source code.
-Well, how can you prevent Google (or web crawlers in general) from crwaling your webpage?
+Well, how can you prevent Google (or web crawlers in general) from crawling your webpage?
 Using the `/robots.txt`!

 The `robots.txt` file contains the string
 `User-agent: * Disallow: /source`.
 Soo the next step was obviously to